What is Black Friday?

 Where are the actual scanned ads?

-Scanned versions of ads we've obtained are available exclusively on our forum
+Scanned versions of ads we've obtained in PDF format are available exclusively on our forum

 .
-If you don't already have one, you must register for an account on the forum to access these very popular scanned versions of the Black Friday ads.
-Pictures of individual items from the ads will be available on this part of the site by clicking on the camera icon next to each item's name.
+If you don't already have one, you should register for an account on the forum to access these very popular scanned versions of the Black Friday ads.
+You can also view the full pages here on the main site.

 When do the rumored ads start appearing?

 We expect the first rumored ads to appear on the site in mid October.
 Although ads have started appearing earlier for the past few years, so anytime in October is fair game.
-Last year we even had one ad come out mid-September!
 If you or someone you know has access to the ads early, please contact us.
 If you can give us an exclusive look at the ad early, there is a good chance you'll be rewarded for your help.

 When do the ads come in the newspaper?